How can you gain lean muscle mass with Calisthenics? If you are looking to build muscle without a gym membership, you’ve come to the right place.

 Tip 5: Rest & Nutrition

-Muscles don’t grow when you are working out.
-They grow when you rest.
-And they can only do so when you nourish them with sufficient protein.
-Consume plenty of protein, carbohydrates, water, and other vitamins and minerals.
-Remember the food pyramid we learnt in school?
-Yes, turns out that isn’t total bullshit.
+Yes, turns out that isn’t total BS.
 I am no nutritionist so please consult your own doctor or physician keeping in mind your own body needs and condition.
 Have the recommended 7 hours of quality sleep for optimal muscle growth during the period.
 Give a chance for you body to repair those damage muscle fibers.

 Verdict